 Remember, there are particular aspects of timelessness, whether it's enduring luxury (Mercedes-Benz - 1926), consistent branding over a long history (Coca-Cola - 1886), iconic simplicity (Apple - 1977), or global recognizability (McDonald's - 1961).

-In lines and colors, and in harmony of form and meaning, lies the path to timelessness.
+In lines and colors, in harmony of form and meaning = a path to timelessness.

 Handle your work with care, creativity, and conviction.